ubuntudroid/litho-kotlin/README.md

 # litho-kotlin
 A simple project showing how to set up an Android project to work with Kotlin AND Facebook's [Litho](http://fblitho.com/).

+Check out the [litho-retrofit branch](https://github.com/ubuntudroid/litho-kotlin/tree/litho-retrofit) for a more advanced example showing how to load a webservice response into a Recycler using RxJava and Retrofit.

 ## Gist
 Apart from the regular Kotlin and Litho setup two changes are important: